RomanHorshkov/HomeServer/README.md

 | Press `q` in server                           | Parent stops accepting, reaps children, exits cleanly                                             |

 ---
 ## Security Concerns

-Below is a deep‑dive catalogue of security issues that emerged during the review.
+Below is a deep‑dive catalogue of security issues identified in the current multithreaded, event-driven server implementation.
 For each item you will find **the underlying cause**, **the practical impact/attack scenario**, and **actionable mitigations**.

 ---